PacktPublishing/Node-Cookbook-3rd-Ed/01-Debugging-Processes/content.md

 #### node debug

-There may be rare occasions when don't have easy access to a GUI, in these scenarios command line abilities become paramount.
+There may be rare occasions when we don't have easy access to a GUI, in these scenarios command line abilities become paramount.

 Let's take a look at Nodes built in command line debugging interface.